hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 ### For iOS 17+ and Later
 #### StikJIT (Recommended)
+> [!NOTE]
-> ℹ️ **Note**: For the first time setup, you will need a computer to get a Pairing File.
+> For the first time setup, you will need a computer to get a Pairing File.
 If you installed SideStore, you likely already have a pairing profile, meaning there is no need to reinstall Jitterbug Pair.

 #### Steps for downloading Jitterbug Pair (Skippable if you already have a Pairing File)
 1. Go to [Jitterbug Pair](https://github.com/osy/Jitterbug/releases) and download the version for your computer.